openbaton/docs/docs/use-case-example.md

 ##### INSTANTIATE Method

 The first message sent to the Generic VNFM is the INSTANTIATE message **(1)**.
 This message contains the VNF Descriptor and some other parameters needed to create the VNF Record, for instance the list of Virtual Link Records.
 The Generic VNFM  is called and then the create Virtual Network Function Record and the Virtual Network Function Record is created **(2)** and sent back to the NFVO into a GrantOperation message **(3)**.
 This message will trigger the NFVO to check if there are enough resources to create that VNF Record.
 If so, then a GrantOperation message with the updated VNF Record is sent back to the Generic VNFManager.
 Then the Generic VNFManager creates an AllocateResources message with the received VNF Record and sends it to the NFVO **(4)**.
-The NFVO after creating the Resources (VMs) sends back the AllocateResources message to the VNFManager. here the instantiate method is called **(5)**.
-Inside this method, the scripts (or the link to the git repository containing the scripts) contained into the VNF Package is sent to the EMS, the scripts are saved locally to the VM and then the Generic VNFManager will call the execution of each script defined in the VNF Descriptor **(6)**.
-Once all of the scripts are executed and there was any errors, the VNFManager sends back to the NFVO the Instantiate message **(7)**.
+The NFVO after creating the Resources (VMs) sends back the AllocateResources message to the VNFManager.
+Here the instantiate method is called **(5)**.
+Inside this method, the scripts (or the link to the git repository containing the scripts) contained in the VNF Package is sent to the EMS, the scripts are saved locally to the VM and then the Generic VNFManager will call the execution of each script defined in the VNF Descriptor **(6)**.
+Once all of the scripts are executed and there wasn't any error, the VNFManager sends the Instantiate message back to the NFVO **(7)**.

 ##### MODIFY Method

 If the VNF is target for some dependencies, like the iperf client, the MODIFY message is sent to the VNFManager by the NFVO **(8)**.
-Then the VNFManager executes the scripts contained into the CONFIGURE lifecycle event defined into the VNF Descriptor **(9)**, and sends back to the NFVO the modify message **(10)**, if no errors occurred.
-In this case, the scripts environment will contain the variables defined into the related VNF dependency.
+Then the VNFManager executes the scripts contained in the CONFIGURE lifecycle event defined in the VNF Descriptor **(9)**, and sends back the modify message to the NFVO **(10)**, if no errors occurred.
+In this case, the scripts environment will contain the variables defined in the related VNF dependency.

 ##### START Method